 Day-to-day Bookkeeping | ✕ | ✕ |

 QuickBooks users looking for bookkeeping support will find it with QuickBooks Live, which matches you with a dedicated virtual bookkeeper.
-While the service excludes some of the day-to-day bookkeeping tasks—such as A/R, A/P, invoicing customers, and inventory management—it reviews your bank feeds, generates monthly financial reports, and includes video calls that allow you to ask questions and analyze report data.
-One of the most attractive features of this service is its 100% Accurate Books Guarantee.
+While the service excludes some of the day-to-day bookkeeping tasks—such as A/R, A/P, invoicing customers, and inventory management—it reviews your bank feeds, generates monthly financial reports, and offers video calls that allow you to ask questions and analyze report data.

 Built-in Integrations | ✓ | ✓ |